Written by Sahana Charan and published on 29 April 2021.

 4. Create outlines of animal faces using dots and ask your child to join the dots.

 5. Draw outlines of faces.
 Get your child to draw the eyes and lips like smileys.

-Recognition and discrimination of letters of the alphabet introduces your child to the world of education.
-So, why not begin your child’s education even before you put her in school!
+Recognition and discrimination of letters of the alphabet introduce your child to the world of education.
+So, why not begin your child's education even before you put her in school!
 Here are a few easy alphabet activities for preschoolers.

 1. Alphabet rhymes: Nothing would make your child happier than to sing the alphabet rhymes along with you.

 2. Finger-paint the letters: Experts can't stop extolling the virtues of messy play.
 So, why not encourage your tiny tot to indulge in some messy play by finger-painting the letters?
 She can dip her forefinger into some paint and write out the letters.